DarkEnergyProcessor/NPPS/README.md

 ###Some Notes

 * You don't need to do special preparation.
 Just clone, install necessary requirements above, create web server with document root set to this directory, and visit.

-* Hosting it under Linux is recommended and will gain 2x more speed than hosting it under Windows.